perihelios/intel8085-assembler-dsl/README.md

 ## Example
-This is a simple (and nonsensical) example showing the use of a handful of mnemonics and registers; the use of labels; and a macro declaration and
+This is a simple (and nonsensical) example showing the use of a handful of mnemonics and registers; data directives; declaration and referencing of labels;
-invocation:
+and a macro declaration and invocation:

 ```
 asm {